 Tree peonies and camellias will benefit from bone meal and a top-dressing with compost.

-Cut back and remove dying foliage from pond edges, and net pond if you haven’t already done so.
+Cut back and remove dead foliage from pond edges, and net pond if you haven’t already done so.

 Apply grease bands to fruit trees and their stakes.